BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Forest Simulator

 \subsection{Core Physical Model: Energy Balance}

 The core of \emph{BoreaRL-Sim} is a multi-node thermodynamic model that solves the energy balance for the key components of the forest stand.
-The state of the system is defined by the temperatures of five primary nodes: Canopy ($T_{can}$), Trunk ($T_{trunk}$), Snowpack ($T_{snow}$), Surface Soil ($T_{soil,surf}$), and Deep Soil ($T_{soil,deep}$).
+The model uses standard, validated physical formulations found in major Land Surface Models like CLM5 \citep{Fisher2019, Lawrence2019} and CLASSIC \citep{Melton2020}.
+For example, the state of the system is defined by the temperatures of five primary nodes: Canopy ($T_{can}$), Trunk ($T_{trunk}$), Snowpack ($T_{snow}$), Surface Soil ($T_{soil,surf}$), and Deep Soil ($T_{soil,deep}$).
 The temperature evolution of each node $i$ is governed by the net energy flux, following the principle:

 where $C_i$ is the heat capacity of the node and $F$ represents an energy flux in Watts per square meter ($W m^{-2}$).
 The main flux equations for each node are detailed below.